 Riding an e-scooter is usually as simple as downloading the service’s app and using it to unlock a scooter.
 Thinking of taking one for a spin?
-Here are some important rules of the road to know before hopping aboard to help keep you — and those around you — safe.
+Here are some essential rules of the road to know before hopping aboard to help keep you — and those around you — safe.

 E-Scooter Rules in Portland